KratosMultiphysics/CoSimIO/docs/index.md

 Welcome to the documentation of _CoSimIO_.

 ## Structure of _CoSimIO_ and which part it plays in Kratos CoSimulation
 Even though the _CoSimIO_ is a standalone tool, it reaches its full capabilities only in combination with the CoSimulation features of Kratos.
+It is implemented as _detached interface_.
 This section explains how everything fits together.

 ### Kratos CoSimulation Library Overview
 Conceptually the Kratos CoSimulation consists of 3 main components: